kevinmanoj1007/usermanual/connectors/intro.md

 Welcome to the **Connectors** section of the Genie User Manual.

 This section provides documentation and guidance on how to integrate external systems and data sources with the Genie platform using standardized connector interfaces.
-These connectors allow seamless communication between Genie and external design tools, simulation engines, or data visualization platforms.
+These connectors allow seamless communication between Genie and external design tools or simulation engines.

 ## What You'll Find Here

-- Overview of supported connector types
+- API Reference
-- Installation and setup instructions
+- Installation and setup instructions - TODO
-- Configuration guidelines
+- Configuration guidelines - TODO
-- Example use cases and workflows
+- Example use cases and workflows - TODO
-- Troubleshooting tips
+- Troubleshooting tips - TODO

 ## Why Use Connectors?

-Connectors simplify the process of integrating third-party tools with Genie, allowing users to:
+Connectors offer a generic API that allow you to integrate any domain to access Genie's AI agent flow to solve any optimization problem:

 - Automate data exchange and reduce manual effort
 - Maintain consistency and synchronization across tools
 - Extend Genie’s functionality using familiar environments

-## Supported Connector Categories

-- Simulation Connectors
-- Data Import/Export Connectors
-- Visualization Connectors
-- API-based Integration Modules
+## Current connector implementations

+- Electrical engineering EDA tools (NgSpice, LTSpice, Cadence etc.)

 ## Getting Started